EthanWintill/braverats/README.md

 	- As a team decide on a different project or minimizing the scope of our current project to make it achievable with the amount of time and team member knowledge and ability.
 	- Allow more time for research and learning curve for any new languages or technologies we decide to use.
 - ** Abigail Barrientos **:
-	- Figure out what portion of the code keeps the timer running when stop button is pressed
+	- For this sprint my task is to create a button in the main screen that allows the user to play with a bot.
+I will also be incharge of making the code for that bot.
-	- Edit code so that the user can change the time intervals
+	- Another task that I need to work on is giving the user the option to play with anyone who is currently searching for another player.
-	- Start reasearch on how to implement pop up in app.
+	-  The last thing I will need to work on for this sprint is allowing the user to select a profile picture in their account page.
 - ** Ethan Wintill **:
 	- I want to make sure I am still on the same page as the rest of my team, because I have a schedule conflict with our normal meetings.
 I plan on taking asking in the groupme when everyone's free and announce when I'm working in bing so anyone on campus can swing by.
 - ** Laiba **: